 This is a college course.

-You are expected to perform professionally in your communications with and about the course and in your submitted work.
+You are expected to perform professionally in this course and in your submitted work.
 You will receive the grade earned and that grade is a permanent entry included on your college transcript.

 Students are expected to read the syllabus completely on day one.

 The instructor is not responsible for the student reading the syllabus.
 It is in the student's best interest to have completely read and reviewed the syllabus on day one, and to ask questions if any criteria, evaluation method, or course policy is not clear or requires more explanation for their understanding.

-All correspondence between instructor and students outside of class meetings or scheduled office consultation occurs via Brightspace or MCC email.
+All correspondence occurs via Brightspace or MCC email.

 Students are required to use their MCC student email to contact the instructor.
 Email replies are typically provided within 24 hours throughout the week.
 Please respect that waiting period.
-Students are asked to be professional in correspondence, using salutations, and avoiding "text message" style or format.
+Students are asked to be professional in correspondence, use salutations, and avoiding "text message" style or format.
+The instructor may use other communication methods where relevant or appropriate.

 This course affirms people of all gender expressions and gender identities.

-If you prefer to be called a different name than what is on the class roster, please let me know.
-I will gladly honor your request to address you by an alternative name or gender pronoun.
-Please advise me of this preference early in the semester so I may make appropriate changes to my records.
+If you prefer to be called a different name or gender pronoun than what is on (or indicated by) the class roster, please let me know.
+I will gladly honor your request.
+Please advise me of your pronouns early in the semester so I may make appropriate changes to my records.
+My pronouns are Dr./he/him.

 Computer use is required for this course.

 This course is taught with Brightspace.
 The syllabus, information on assigned readings, and information on activities, assignments, and assessments are posted in Brightspace, as well as announcements and grades for assignments.
 I post any presented materials in Brightspace, but not notes - those are compiled through review of materials by YOU!

 Attendance is required.

 MCC policy requires you be removed from the class if you have more than 25% unexcused absences.
 For this class, that equals seven unexcused absences.
-Unless contacted before the seventh absence, you will then be dropped from the course.
+Unless contacted before the seventh unexcused absence, you will then be dropped from the course.